cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBroker.rst

 .. java:method::  void submitVmList(List<? extends Vm> list, double submissionDelay)
    :outertype: DatacenterBroker

-   Sends a list of VMs for the broker that their creation inside some Host will be requested just after a given delay.
+   Sends a list of VMs for the broker so that their creation inside some Host will be requested just after a given delay.
 Just the VMs that don't have a delay already assigned will have its submission delay changed.
-All VMs will be added to the \ :java:ref:`getVmsWaitingList()`\ , setting their submission delay to the specified value.
+All VMs will be added to the \ :java:ref:`getVmWaitingList()`\ , setting their submission delay to the specified value.

    :param list: the list of VMs to request the creation
    :param submissionDelay: the delay the broker has to include when requesting the creation of VMs